rcc-uchicago/user-guide/docs/101/allocations.md

 ```

 ## How do I review the usage of my allocation?
-The `accounts` tool provides several options for summarizing the usage of the allocations that your RCC account is eligible for.
+The `accounts` tool provides several options for summarizing the usage of the allocations to which your RCC account is accessible.
 To obtain a summary, execute the command `accounts usage` with the account name(s):

 === "Midway2, DaLI"